brunobevilaqua/voting-api/README.md

 Micro service responsible for creating Vote Schedule, Vote Session, register Votes and process vote session results.

+> The ideal solution would be having the microservice and the worker(responsible for processing vote results) in
+> different applications.
+This would give better control over resources in order to scale according needs.
+>
+> For versioning i would used semantic versioning 2.0

 ## Domain meaning
 - VoteSchedule: "Agenda/Pauta"